jni/halfway-to-i2k-skimage-napari/tutorial/install_dependencies.md

 (install-dependencies)=
-# Prep 2: Install Python and dependencies
+# Install Python and dependencies

 ```{tip}
 If you have any issues with installation, head over to our Zulip servers where we can help you get